Kerne Bridge (River Wye crossing): History

 Kerne Bridge was built on the site of a Pre-Roman ford across the River Wye.
-This ancient crossing came to be known as Flanesford long before 1346 when the first stone of Flanesford Priory was laid nearby "in loco Flanesford vulgariter nuncupato" (in the place commonly called Flanesford).
+This ancient crossing came to be known as Flanesford before 1346 when the first stone of Flanesford Priory was laid nearby "in loco Flanesford vulgariter nuncupato" (in the place commonly called Flanesford).

 The origins of the name Flanesford are obscure.
 It has been suggested that it was derived from an English-Welsh conjunction, the Welsh llan (church or enclosure) joined to the English ford, or possibly the Welsh ffordd (way) but it is more likely the prefix is the Old English flanes from flan (arrow).

-On the Forest of Dean side of the ford, on the left bank, a primitive manually-operated mill for grinding corn came to be established.
+On the Forest of Dean side of the ford, on the left bank, a primitive manually operated mill for grinding corn came to be established.
 This type of mill was known in Old English as a cweorn.
 The presence of the mill gave the name - The Cweorn - to the small settlement which became established there.
 Over time the spelling of the name of the settlement was simplified to The Quern.
 Records show that it was still known that way until at least 1815, but by the mid-1820s spelling simplification had further altered its name to The Kerne.

 Flanesford became an increasingly crucial river crossing for trade and the delivery of commodities from the Forest of Dean to the city of Hereford and south Herefordshire generally.
 Of most importance was the transport of iron from the Bishopswood ironworks on the left bank of the Wye just downstream from Flanesford, and of coal from the collieries of the Forest of Dean (particularly as the fast-growing population and industry of Hereford required increasing amounts of coal).
 As well as iron and coal the 18th and 19th centuries saw a steady growth in south Herefordshire "in the numbers of wagons and carts drawn by horses or oxen.
 Daily commodities of stone, brick, timber, poles, lathes, lime, ... corn, hay and manure were conveyed.".